 Music is transcendent, primordial, something every person has within them, an expression of soul that is affective and unquantifiable.
 One of my quests is to help people feel comfortable expressing their voices and rhythms without fear, because music is transformational and fundamental to being human.

 For the last few years, I have developed a solo act I call Nocturne Spark which is somewhat experimental and varied in style.
 In 2020, I took this amazing class to learn Abelton Live and Reason (electronic music production software), and I began the process of writing and recording solo albums featuring new and old original music.

 You can check out my debut album The Ecstasy Of Decline in the playlist below and nearly everywhere you can find digital music.
 You can purchase a download of the record at nocturnespark.bandcamp.com.

 You may also see a video of a livestreamed performance I did for the 2020 winter solstice below.
 I hope you enjoy!

 I perform and teach Balkan and Middle Eastern music with Rumelia Collective.
 You can learn more about us and find some of our music here.
 Please stay connected with us on Facebook here.
-We expect to release some live material from before the pandemic in the near future, and we are planning on recording a full length studio album, as soon as it is safe to do so.
+We are in the process of recording a full length record at The Kitchen Sink.

 From 2013-2018, I worked on Lifesongs, an intergenerational arts program that was founded in 2007 by The Santa Fe Opera and Littleglobe under the leadership of Acushla Bastible, Andrea Fellows Walters, and Molly Sturges.
 Christine Sandoval from the Santa Fe Care Center was the program’s founding partner.
 In 2011, Lifesongs became a program of the Academy for the Love of Learning in partnership with Littleglobe, and Acushla Bastible is the program’s Director.